The Cambridge AICE Program at St. Augustine High School

 |C. Arts & Humanities:

 ||Art & Design, Digital Media, English Literature I & II, US History, International History, European History, Psychology*, Environmental Management*

 |E. Interdisciplinary and Skills Based:

-These seven courses and examinations are completed from sophomore through senior year.
+These seven courses and examinations are completed from freshman through senior year.
 Students who complete the curriculum and take the exams will be recognized as AICE Program Graduates.

 AICE Diploma Award

 In order to be on track toward completion of the AICE Diploma Award, you must complete the seven AICE courses (completion of an AICE course includes sitting for the exam) and pass a minimum of seven exams with at least one course and exam being from each of the three subject areas and the Core listed above.
 Students who pass the required seven exams, will earn the AICE Diploma Award.

 Down load the Cambridge AICE Diploma Factsheet 2017 for more information.

 Florida’s public community colleges and universities award college credit for successfully passed exams.
 Read ACC Credit by Exam July 2017 to view the college course equivalents for passed exams.

 Ever wonder what colleges already recognize your AICE credits?
 Check out the